 Commercial banking encompasses a range of crucial functions that cater to the needs of individuals, small businesses, and corporations.
 These functions include the following:

-• Foreign Exchange Services: Commercial banks facilitate foreign exchange services, enabling individuals and businesses to convert currencies for international trade, travel, and investment endeavors.
+- Foreign Exchange Services: Commercial banks facilitate foreign exchange services, enabling individuals and businesses to convert currencies for international trade, travel, and investment endeavours.
 They offer currency exchange, foreign currency accounts, and solutions to manage foreign exchange risks.
 These services facilitate seamless global transactions and mitigate currency-related challenges.

-• Financial Advisory: Commercial banks offer financial advisory services to clients; they provide guidance on budgeting, debt management, financial planning, and risk assessment.
-They provide assistance to individuals and businesses in making informed decisions regarding their financial objectives and strategies.
+- Financial Advisory: Commercial banks offer financial advisory services to clients.
+They provide guidance on budgeting, debt management, financial planning, and risk assessment, assisting individuals and businesses in making informed decisions regarding their financial objectives and strategies.

 Get 100% Hike!